amazing-andrew/FtpServer/README.md

-# FtpServer
-An Open Sourced Embedable Ftp Server built using C#

-# Embedable Ftp Server
+#Ftp Server

-This is currently a work in progress.
-I've written an FtpServer before that worked really well, but I thought I would update it to use Async/Await method and see how performat it turns out.
+This is an ftp server written in 100% pure C#.
+It is currently a work in progress.
+I would like the server to run on Mono as well.
+But I will worry about that until more of the system is implemented.